-Clean Drywall Recycling: The District will post a list of drywall recyclers on its website A-Z Guide.
+Clean Drywall Recycling: The District will contact drywall collectors once during SWIP term to obtain costs and services, and post a list on its website A-Z Guide.
 Tips for drywall waste reduction and reuse will also be posted.
 Link will be posted on social media.

-WSWMD Solid Waste Implementation Plan 2020-2025 Residuals - Biosolids, Wood Ash, Short Paper Fiber
+Residuals - Biosolids, Wood Ash, Short Paper Fiber

-R1 Residuals Recycling Meetings.
-To promote the recycling of residual materials, each SWME must attend and help ANR Residuals Program staff host and coordinate at least one regional public meeting on residuals recycling during the SWIP term.
+R1 Residuals Recycling Meetings To promote the recycling of residual materials, each SWME must attend and help ANR Residuals Program staff host and coordinate at least one regional public meeting on residuals recycling during the SWIP term.
 ANR Residuals Program staff will help SWMEs organize the meetings, give a presentation, and identify speakers and invitees.
 SWMEs must reserve a space to hold the meetings and send invitations to water/wastewater and public works employees, town managers, select board members, septic and biosolids service providers, citizens, industrial waste generators, and others as appropriate.
 ANR Residuals Program staff will collaborate with SWMEs to develop a meeting agenda that best suits the needs or issues of the region and its towns.
 Meeting agendas could cover the benefits and challenges of recycling biosolids and other residual materials, like stabilized septage, wood ash, and short paper fibers, as well as education campaigns for the public on residual materials and keeping non-flushables and toxics out of the wastewater stream and septic systems.
 DOCUMENTATION (only required in annual SWIP reports): 1.
 Collaborate with Residuals staff to host/coordinate regional public meeting on residuals recycling.
-2. Report date of meeting and list of attendees in 5 th year SWIP report.
+2. Report date of meeting and list of attendees in 5th year SWIP report.
 Plan for Assisting with Meeting Coordination: District staff will attend and help ANR Residuals Program staff host and coordinate at least one regional public meeting on residuals recycling during the SWIP term.
+The District will reserve a space, develop an invitation list, help develop an agenda, and report on the meeting in the Year 5 SWIP report.
 The District has assisted towns with finding outlets for use of biosolids compost, as well as paper mills generating paper sludge.
 The District's composting facility is permitted to compost paper sludge from several mills.